ARMmbed/mbed-client/porting-guide.md

 }
 ```

-# Step 5: Testing & Verification
+# Step 5: Testing and verification

-You should be able to build your mbed-client port immediately.
+You can build your mbed-client port immediately.
 After that, run:

 ```
 # use the target we previously made locally available (not necessary if your target has been published):